Family Encyclopedia >> Home & Garden

 Step 1

-Use a compass or circular guide to draw a 5-inch circle on the 1x8.
+Use a compass or circular guide to draw a 5-inch circle on a 1x8 wood board.

 Step 2

-Drill a starter hole, then cut out the inside with a jigsaw.
+Drill a starter hole, then use a jigsaw to cut out the interior circle.

 Step 3

-Use a 3/16" drill bit to make a hole at each of the 12 marks, 3/4" deep.
-Use masking tape on the bit to make a stop so you can drill to a consistent depth.
+Use a 3/16-inch drill bit to bore holes at each of the 12 marks, 3/4-inch deep.
+Wrap masking tape around the bit as a depth stop for consistency.

 Step 5

-Use a compass to draw a 3" circle on the disk, make it slightly off center but make sure there is at least 7/8" of wood on all sides.
-Cut out the hole with a jigsaw or use a 3" hole saw or hole saw.
+Draw a 3-inch circle on the disk, positioned slightly off-center but ensuring at least 7/8-inch of wood remains on all sides.
+Cut it out with a jigsaw or a 3-inch hole saw.

 Step 6